RobTrew/tree-tools/OmniFocus scripts/Shell scripts for Geektool or logging/2012-12-10-omnifocus-done-today-shellscript.md

     - taskY @done(yyyy-mm-dd HH:MM)
     - taskZ @done(yyyy-mm-dd HH:MM)

+Usage:
-For GeekTool, use the simple print at the end of the Awk code For DayOne, comment out the simple print line, and uncomment:
+- For GeekTool, use the simple print at the end of the Awk code
+- For DayOne, comment out the simple print line, and uncomment:

     # print str | "/usr/local/bin/dayone new" # /usr/local/bin/dayone -h for options